 - All of these examples could be enhanced even more by including multiple parties in the broadcast.
 The host could invite others to join in on the IG Live fun and they could jointly discuss PIP media presented by the host.

 This list can keep going because there is a ton of room for creativity in using this simple but powerful feature of Instagram Live.
 Not only will this make the broadcast more stimulating for the viewers and the actual ‘talent’ on the screen, it also allows for higher quality content that can continue to accrue views over time if saved to IGTV and shared in the feed.
 It can give birth to digital franchises and series, and it can make it easier for your most valuable staff and brand advocates to come on IG Live — knowing it won’t just be their talking head that has to carry the entire broadcast.
 Finally, it can help social and digital media teams repurpose and extract more value out of their banks of content.

-There are no shortage of social media channels through which to gain followers in 2020, but the Instagram platform remains among the most powerful and influential.
-The pandemic has driven Instagram Live’s rise even faster, and now it’s a valuable way to engage and capture more attention through live video and archived or original IGTV programming.
+There is no shortage of social media functionality you can use to gain more engaged followers, but Instagram Live is one of the most powerful functions on any social platform.
+It creates intimacy and its attraction spans age groups, especially with the use of Live Picture-in-Picture.
+Social stories and Reels have driven Instagram Live’s PiP rise even faster, and now it’s a valuable way to engage and capture more attention through live video and archived or original IGTV programming.
 Social media pros can increase their views, reach and retention immediately when they use all the tools available for Instagram Live.

 Greenfly is making it easy for distributed organizations to share media effortlessly with groups of advocates and helping brands keep up with the speed of social.
-Let’s chat about how we can improve your brand’s success on social media.
+Let’s chat and see how we can improve your brand’s success on social media together!